 The two vision-based tracking modalities - frame to frame and landmark tracking - are combined to produce a higher quality final tracked result.
 The landmark vision tracking provides an absolute orientation, but is not available each frame as enough landmarks may not be visible.
 The frame to frame vision tracking provides an angular velocity estimate with a low amount of error assuming slow camera motion, but integration over time creates drift.
-When a landmark measurement is available, it is used as the current orientation estimate, and when enough landmarks are not available, the relative measurement of the frame to frame tracking is integrated into the previous orientation estimate.
+When a landmark measurement is available, it is used as the current orientation estimate, and when enough landmarks aren't available, the relative measurement of the frame to frame tracking is integrated into the previous orientation estimate.
 This way, the benefits of both modalities are gained in the final tracker.

 Since vision-based tracking is not always reliable in some environments (with insufficient texture or highly dynamic content), other sensors can optionally be used as well when the vision sensors fail.
 For example, an InertiaCube 2 provides an absolute orientation measurement that is always available but has greater error than the vision measurements.
 It could be used when the vision tracking fails to improve robustness.
-A simple way to integrate it would be to use its relative rotation measurements to update the orientation estimate when vision-based tracking is not available.
-More sophisticated sensor fusion could also be employed, but we leave this for future work.